ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 stacked, and is given by

 .. math::
-   :label: 12.38)
+   :label: 12.38

    \tau _{i} =\frac{\tau _{ice,eff} \tau _{liq,i} }{\tau _{liq,i} I_{i} +\tau _{ice} \left(1-I_{i} \right)}  .

-The thermal conductivity of snow, soil, and bedrock layers above and below the lake, respectively, are computed identically to those for vegetated land units (Chapter 6), except for the adjustment of thermal conductivity for frost heave or excess ice (Subin et al., 2012a, Supporting Information).
+The thermal conductivity of snow, soil, and bedrock layers above and below the lake, respectively, are computed identically to those for vegetated land units (Chapter :numref:`rst_Soil and Snow Temperatures`), except for the adjustment of thermal conductivity for frost heave or excess ice (:ref:`Subin et al., 2012a, Supporting Information<Subinetal2012a>`).

 .. _Radiation Penetration: